AzeematRaji/ersilia-outreachy/README.md

 ```
 split = data.get_split()
-split.keys()  # splits are available
+split.keys()  # check splits available
 ```

-save notebook `data_handling.ipynb` in the notebooks/
+Save this notebook as bio_data_handling.ipynb in the notebooks/ directory.

-3- Using python scripts for automation and easily reproducible, this can be found in scripts/

-to download, load and save dataset, the script can easily be run using:
+3- Use Python Script for Automation

+To make workflow reproducible, use the script at: scripts/data_handling.py.

+To run it:

 `python ./scripts/data_handling.py`

-Dataset has been successfully downloaded, loaded and saved into the data/, notebook saved in the notebooks/ and script saved in scripts/.
+This script will:

+Download and save the dataset to data/

+Keep workflow easily reusable and automated

 ### Featurising the data